public-transport/friendly-public-transport-format/readme.md

 Specifically, it trades

-- consumability for efficiency: GTFS sets feel like database dumps.
+- efficiency for consumability: GTFS sets feel like database dumps.
-- simplicity for completeness: Only basic attributes are required, most is optional.
+- completeness for simplicity: Only basic attributes are required, most is optional.

 Things still missing: